 Sacred Games 2 Teaser Revealed!
-The Makers Surprises Fans With New Addition Of Actors!
+The Makers Surprise Fans With New Addition Of Actors!

 Sacred Games, which is based on Vikram Chandra's 2006 novel by the same name, received immense critical acclaim for the gripping plot and amazing performances of the actors.
 The show directed by Anurag Kashyap and Vikramaditya Motwane, featured Saif Ali Khan and Nawazuddin Siddiqui in the lead roles.
 The makers of the show have now revealed the teaser of the second season!
 The new teaser of the show shared by Netflix India is about 26 seconds, which gave a glimpse of the actors on the show.
 Kalki Koechlin and Ranvir Shorey will be a part of the new season.